Temp Mail Logo

 What is a DKIM record?

-A DKIM (DomainKeys Identified Mail) record is a DNS TXT entry that publishes the public key used to verify cryptographic signatures on outgoing email.
-When a mail server receives a message, it retrieves the DKIM public key from the sender's DNS and uses it to verify that the message was not altered in transit and actually came from the claimed domain.
+A DKIM (DomainKeys Identified Mail) record is a DNS TXT entry published at selector._domainkey.yourdomain.com that contains the public key used to verify cryptographic signatures on outgoing email.
+When a mail server receives a message, it reads the DKIM-Signature header to find the selector (s=) and signing domain (d=), then retrieves the corresponding public key from DNS and uses it to verify the signature.
+A valid signature confirms the message was not altered in transit and genuinely originated from the signing domain.
+This mechanism is defined in RFC 6376.

 What is a DKIM selector?

 A selector is a label that namespaces the DKIM key, stored in DNS as selector._domainkey.yourdomain.com.
-A domain can publish multiple DKIM keys simultaneously — one per selector name.
-This allows different email services to use different keys, and enables key rotation without disrupting delivery.
+A domain can publish multiple DKIM keys simultaneously.
+One per selector name.
+This allows different email services to use different keys, and enables safe key rotation without disrupting delivery.
 Common selector names include default, google, selector1, selector2, mail, k1, and k2.
-Checking common selector names is the fastest way to discover whether DKIM is configured when you don't know the selector in advance.
+Checking common selector names is the fastest way to discover whether DKIM is configured when you do not know the selector in advance.

 How do I find my DKIM selector?